Cost to Retile a Shower

 You have lots of choices when considering what materials or styles to opt for on your floor tiles.
 On average, new bathroom floor tiles cost £700 for 20 m², taking about 2 to 3 days to complete in full.

-If you already have your bathroom floor tiled and want it rejuvenated, you can ask your tiler to regrout the surface for you.
 The cost of re-grouting bathroom tiles ranges between £200 to £250 in labour fees, while supply costs will be kept low at £15 to £35.

 My shower tiles have changed colour.
 Why has this happened?
 How can I stop it happening again?

-Shower Retiling Labour Costs and Timescales
+Shower Retiling Labour Costs & Timescales

-A great way to work out labour costs is to figure out how many square metres you need tiling and multiplying that by £30, as this figure is the typical cost per square metre for a tiler to complete the work.
+A great way to work out labour costs is to figure out how many square metres you need tiling and multiply that by £30, as this figure is the typical cost per square metre for a tiler to complete the work.

 However, when you get a quote on the work, the contractor will tell you exactly how much the work will cost and what that includes.
 Usually, the cost includes the labour and materials, but you should find out about waste removal for the old tiles and anything else involved in the price.